murk-sy/manga-pr-guide/Guide.md

 For example, if you take the word かたかな and find it in the table (they're bolded), you will find that it spells KA-TA-KA-NA.
 If you do the same for カタカナ, you will find that the end result is exactly the same.

-Hiragana is generally used native words, while Katakana is used for borrowed words such as コーヒー (*koffie*), meaning coffee.
-In addition to that, Katakana is used for onomatopoeia (sound effects).
+Hiragana is generally used for native words, while Katakana is used much more broadly.
+Borrowed words such as コーヒー (*koffie*, meaning coffee), onomatopoeia (sound effects), and also any words where the actual meaning is not known or incomprehensible, all use Katakana.

-### ㊙️Kanji
+### ㊙️ Kanji

 Kanji (ie: 漢字) is a script based on Chinese Han characters, where each symbol represents a concept, basically either a noun or a verb.
 There are 2000 to 3000 kanji in everyday use, and there is no exact count of how many there are in total - over 50 thousand at the very least.